What is Waste-to-Energy

 Waste-to-Energy technology is one of the most robust and effective alternative energy options to reduce CO2 emissions and to save limited fossil fuel resources used by traditional power plants.

-You can find studies on Waste-to-Energy, health, and environment on our website.
+You can find more reports and studies on Waste-to-Energy in the Health and Environment section of our website.